KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 ### 7.5.1 Structural Innocence

-Not all who move through the world follow a path of fall and return.
+Not all who move through the world follow a path of fracture and return.
 Some never fractured—
 not because they were never struck,
 but because they never shattered.